Kioubit/FlapAlerted/README.md

 The scripts receive flap event data as a JSON string via command line argument.

 To disable this module, add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_script`

+#### mod_webhook (Enabled by default in docker builds)

+Sends HTTP POST requests to specified URLs when BGP flap events are detected (at start and end).

+Configuration:
+- `-webhookUrlStart`: URL for when a flap event starts
+- `-webhookUrlEnd`: URL for when a flap event ends
+- `-webhookTimeout`: Timeout for HTTP requests

+Payload: Flap event data is sent as a JSON string in the request body.

+To disable this module, use the tag `disable_mod_webhook` in the `Makefile`.

 #### mod_roaFilter (Disabled by default)
 Filters a ROA file in JSON format to remove flapping prefixes.